yokvj/VR_Frontend/README.md

 Ensures all input fields are filled.

 Passcode Security
-Admin passcode (1234) is required for deleting users and assigning roles.
+Admin passcode (admin) is required for deleting users and assigning roles.
 JWT Authentication
 JWT token is stored in localStorage upon login for secure access control.